Top tips for bottle feeding

 - Feed baby bottle when baby seems hungry and ready.

-- Make sure you are sitting comfortably, pillows by your arms and back so both you and baby are comfortable.
+- Make sure you are sitting comfortably so feeding time is enjoyable for both you and your baby.

 - Let the bottle touch baby’s lips so baby feels the teat coming and is motivated to open its mouth.

 - Make sure the teat is filled with milk.
 If it isn’t, you risk baby swollows air and get a stomach ache.

 - It is quite ok and natural for baby to take a few breaks during the feed.
 Follow your baby’s lead.

 - When baby has had enough, hold your baby upright and gently rub or pat baby’s back to make him/her burp.
 Bringing up air that has been swollowed during the feed will help to avoid stomache pains.

 - If baby has not finished the bottle, throw away any unused milk regardless if it is formula or breast milk.

 Baby bottles can be made in advance if you cool them immediately after they are made and store them in the back of the fridge (below 5C).
 Bottles can be kept up to 24 hours.